sanskrit/raw_etexts/mixed/ebhAratI-sampat/saMskRtabhAShAgranthAH/saMskRtabhAShAgranthasambaddhapustakAni/sanAtanadharmaH.md

 three generations of Pitṛis or to all Piṭris.
 The offerings connected with it are intended to be offered during a whole year.
-No âvâhana, inviting, takes place in this ceremony, nor the putting of food into the fire, nor do the Vishvedevas take part in [it.](# "Shânkhâyana's Grihya Sûtras iv, 2.5.")
+No âvâhana, inviting, takes place in this ceremony, nor the putting of food into the fire, nor do the Vishvedevas take part in it.[^79]

  The Ekoddishta-shrâddhas are completed by the performance of the Sapiṇḍîkaraṇa, the reception of the Preta, into the community of the Pitṛis.
 According to Shânkhâyana, the celebrant fills four water-pots with sesamum, scents, and water—three for the fathers, one for the newly dead person—and pours the pot that belongs to the newly dead person into the pots of the Pitṛis with the two verses, *Vâjasaneya Samhitâ*. xix.
 45, [46](http://॑# "Ib. iv.3.").

+[^79]: "Shânkhâyana's Grihya Sûtras iv, 2.5."

  If these ceremonies should be properly performed, the subtle parts of the offerings made during their performance feed the deceased till he goes to Pitṛiloka.
 The mantras facilitate his passage thereto and he takes his place among the Pitṛis.